osrf/gazebo_design/improve_sensors/add_sensor_magnetometer.md

 ## Pull requests ##

-The pull request to update the magnetometer sensor SDF: coming soon
+The [pull request](https://bitbucket.org/osrf/sdformat/pull-request/198/added-magnetometer-sensor-to-sdf) to update the magnetometer sensor SDF

 The pull request to add the magnetometer sensor to Gazebo: coming soon